philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 ### Query Parameters

 * `owner` (optional) - The email address of the context's owner.
 Because context names are unique only per user, an admin uses this to identify another user's context unambiguously.
 When omitted, the export applies to the caller's own context with the given name.
-Supplying an `owner` other than yourself requires admin privileges; a non-admin doing so receives `404 Not Found`.
+Supplying an `owner` other than yourself requires admin privileges and cross-user access being enabled (`ADMIN_CROSS_USER_ACCESS_ENABLED=true`; disabled by default); otherwise it receives `404 Not Found`.

 Returns `200 OK` with the export document.
 The response is sent with a `Content-Disposition` header so it can be saved directly to a file.